 One of my coworkers said he was using Rosetta Stone to learn Spanish before the trip, but I wasn't sure a language learning app would work for me.
 I was skeptical because from what I remember in school, learning a language takes a lot of time and energy.
 I remember trying to memorise lists of vocabulary words with flashcards, and after hours of boring studying, I still forgot some of the words.
 I hated it.
 But my coworker said that after using Rosetta Stone's app on his phone for 2 weeks, he was already able to use Spanish phrases naturally in conversation.

 He told me that the lessons are only 15-30 minutes long, so it doesn't take up very much of his time.
 Even though I'm really busy, I figured I have some time to spare if it will help me learn a language.
-Plus, there is a 3-day free trial in the app, and subscriptions started as low as USD $7 per month, so I decided to give it a chance.
+Plus, there is a 3-day free trial in the app, and subscriptions started as low as $9.99 per month, so I decided to give it a chance.
 Even better, they are currently offering their lifetime subscription for just $199!

 I downloaded the app and decided to do the short lessons on my lunch break at the office.
 They really only took 15 to 30 minutes, and it was a nice little break from work.
 Unlike the classes I had hated at school, Rosetta Stone's app focused on conversational learning, meaning I was learning how to speak using phrases I actually say every day.